sepal-contrib/alert_module/doc/en.rst

 .. tip::

-    TO move from one alert to another, the user can also directly click on the map, the information will be loaded automatically.
+    To jump from one alert to another, the user can also directly click on the map, the information will be loaded automatically.

 To evaluate the validity of the alert the user can use the available Planet imagery.